livepeer/catalyst/README.md

 # Catalyst

-The entire bundle of application needed for booting up a livepeer system in place is termed as [catalyst].
+The entire bundle of application needed for booting up livepeer's decentralised media server in place is termed as [catalyst].

 ## Getting Started